Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 A semi-transparent screen might not block every line of sight, but it can create enough separation that you feel comfortable, which is really what matters.

-The lesson here is to actually walk around your property at different times of day, look at your hot tub location from every possible angle including upper floors, and identify exactly where the privacy gaps exist.
+Ensure you walk around your property at different times of day, look at your hot tub location from every possible angle including upper floors, and identify exactly where the privacy gaps exist.
 Take photos from different vantage points.

 Ask yourself where someone would be standing or sitting if they were looking at your hot tub.
+This exercise reveals blind spots you wouldn’t notice otherwise.

 Seasonal changes matter too, especially if you’re considering living barriers.
 That beautiful hedge providing perfect summer coverage might turn into a skeletal framework come November, exposing your winter spa sessions to the entire neighborhood.